WojciechMatuszewski/programming-notes/aws-stuff.md

 * you can have **cross region snapshots**.
 If your snapshot is encrypted you will need to provide a **KMS grant** for RDS in the destination region.

+- Redshift can automatically **copy your snapshots to another region**.
+There is no action required from your perspective.
+Of course **you have to enable this feature**.

 #### Architecture

 - consists of **multiple nodes**.
 There is a **leader node** an a **compute node**.